The Danish Health Care System - Regarding Psychotherapy

 persons between the ages of 18 and 38 years with mild to moderate anxiety disorder, including mild to moderate OCD

-Sygesikringen danmark Sygesikringen danmark is a members-owned private health insurance that contributes financially to ordinary health-related expenses.
+Sygeforsikringen "danmark" is a members-owned private health insurance that contributes financially to ordinary health-related expenses.
 You can choose between four different insurance groups.
-Most of these groups cover part of the cost of psychotherapy, if you meet one of the criteria mentioned under Publicly Supported Psychotherapy.
-This applies to sessions with an authorized psychologist (as myself), whether you have a referral from your general practician or not.
+Most of these groups cover part of the fee of psychotherapy, if you meet one of the criteria mentioned under Publicly Supported Psychotherapy.
+This applies to sessions with an authorized psychologist (as myself), whether you have a referral from your general practitioner or not.
 Please check the terms of your insurance for specific information.
-You can read more about Sygesikringen danmark in English here.
+You can read more about Sygeforsikringen "danmark" in English here.